 The best quesadilla on lake street: Taqueria y Birrieria Las Cuatro Milpas

 Insane right?
-They chop up all the parts of the quesadilla and mix them together before melting gooey cheese and crisping the tortilla.
+They chop up all the parts of the quesadilla and mix them before melting gooey cheese and crisping the tortilla.
 I literally cannot describe this quesadilla.
-You have to go try it.
+You have to try it.

-See Related: Best Things to do in Lake Minnetonka
+See Related: Best Mexican Restaurants in Minnesota

 English Beers on Lake Street at Merlin’s Rest Pub

-IT is difficult to come by proper pub ales in Minneapolis, but not on Lake Street at Merlin’s Rest.
+It isn’t easy to come by proper pub ales in Minneapolis, but not on Lake Street at Merlin’s Rest.
 Merlin’s Rest serves up some great English ales and pub favorites.

 Merlin’s Rest also has frequent events and live music.
 It’s best to check the website to see what’s coming each week.